sepal-contrib/sepal_mgci/doc/en.rst

 Export results
 ^^^^^^^^^^^^^^

-After the calculation is done, the export button will be available.
-To download the report you just have to fill up the institution that will issue the report and the year of the land use/cover map, and the result will download three files:
+After the calculation is done, the export button will become available.
+To download the report, you just have to fill up the institution that will issue the report and the year of the land use/cover map, and the result will download three files:

 - ER_MTN_GRNCOV: Mountain green cover area (skqm).
 - ER_MTN_GRNCVI: Mountain Green Cover Index.